davidralphlewis/binaryephemera/_notes/Blindboy anxiety questions.md

 permalink: /anxiety-questions
 ---

-Here are some questions to ask yourself to analyse your anxiety, taken from the Blindboy Podcast.
+Here are some questions to ask yourself to analyse your anxiety, taken from [[The Blindboy Podcast]].
 Go listen to the <a href="https://play.acast.com/s/blindboy/13stepsiusetomanageanxiety" >full episode</a>, which explains these in more detail.

 1. Am I jumping to the worst possible conclusion?
 2. Am I thinking in extreme black and white terms?